percwg/perc-wg/double/draft-ietf-perc-double.md

    from the previous step.

-5. Replace the header of the protected RTP packet with the header of the original packet, and append an empty OHB (0x00) to the encrypted payload (with the authentication tag) obtained from the step 4.
+5. Replace the header of the protected RTP packet with the header of the original packet (to restore any header extensions and reset the X bit), and append an empty OHB (0x00) to the encrypted payload (with the authentication tag) obtained from the step 4.

 6. Apply the outer cryptographic algorithm to the RTP packet.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST